Can I qualify for No Exposure?

 - Vehicle & equipment washing, maintenance and storage areas

 - Outdoor manufacturing or processing activities

 - Outside storage areas for raw materials, by-products, and finished products

 - Industrial waste management areas (landfills, waste piles, treatment plants, disposal areas)

-Step 2d: Reduce exposure to stormwater
+Prevent exposure to stormwater

 The following Stormwater Control Measures can help you prevent exposing pollutants to stormwater.
 See Step 4 for more information about Stormwater Control Measures:

 - Move significant materials and activities under cover

 Review the common violations at No Exposure facilities

 Not all facilities who certify for No Exposure can qualify.
 Here are common sources of exposure at facilities attempting to certify for No Exposure: